 Kaplan's work has been funded by the National Endowment for the Arts, SouthArts, the North Carolina Arts Council, the Ford Foundation, and others.
 She has been invited to present her work at the F/Stop Festival für Fotografie in Leipzig, Germany; Digital Humanities Summer Institute at the University of Victoria, Canada; Philippines Arts Congress in Baguio City, Philippines; and the College Art Association's THAT Camp in New York, New York.
 In addition to speaking at the 50th Anniversary Meeting of the Society of Photographic Education in Chicago, Illinois, she has also been invited for a joint, all-Caucus talk by the combined SPE LGBTQ+, Multicultural, and Women's Caucuses.
 Kaplan previously served as Visiting Assistant Professor in the Department of Art and Art History at Elon University and Visiting Assistant Professor of Graduate Studies in the School of Fine Arts at Philippines Women's University in Manila, Philippines.
 She has been awarded two artist residencies with fellowships at the Vermont Studio Center.

-In her previous professional life, Kaplan worked on many additional exhibitions and arts and cultural programs as Director of the Orange County Arts Commission, Research Assistant at the Southern Oral History Program, and Curator at the North Carolina Museum of History.
-She also holds a certificate in Non-Profit Management from Duke University.
+In her previous professional life, Kaplan served as Director of the Orange County Arts Commission and Curator at the North Carolina Museum of History.

 Education

-• MA, Folklore/Ethnography, University of North Carolina at Chapel Hill
+- MA, Folklore, University of North Carolina at Chapel Hill

 Academic Specialties